-Today, I almost had an heated argument with someone (a male) who suggested that there should be a middle ground for abortion.
-The middle ground being that only in the case of rape and some other urgencies should abortion be allowed.
-There should be a limit to how many times a woman can have abortion: 3 times.
+Today, I almost had an heated argument with a male who suggested that there should be a middle ground for abortion.
+The middle ground being that only in the case of rape and some other emergencies should abortion be allowed.
+He continued, saying there should be a limit to how many times a woman can have abortion: 3 times.
 At each time for another abortion, there should be a proof of the amount of abortion the woman has had, just to police her freedom to do so.
 This person, further mentioned how too much funding goes into this planned parenthood that is used to eliminate lives.

 "It is quite funny that you are very angry at women who chose to abort and end the life of an unborn child and the amount of funding that goes to planned parenthood for women but what about the funding that goes into building chemical weapons, producing guns and bombs supervised by male presidents so far that have been used to kill thousands of grown lives and worse still, to destroy nations."

 I don't think that they see the problem with the life that is lost as much as they see the problem with who is making the choice for that life to be lost.
 It baffles me that there is a never ending question mark for women to have choices.
 Why is the opposite of pro-life, pro-choice?
 A woman's choice?
 A president's choice is not as demonized neither is the individual's choice to pay taxes that contributes to the destruction of lives in other nation.
 When men especially speak ignorantly on this topic, the problem that I see is that they are angry that they don't have control over something/or someone they feel entitled to control because it/she is within their reach.
 Like, hell, why are you not as pissed at the president, and why out of all those atrocities, you don't see him as a murderer.